Covid 19 coronavirus: Kiwi woman's bid to see dying father in Australia rejected twice

 He had been diagnosed with leukaemia in October and was in palliative care.

-His daughter Sonya Bull said she tried desperately to get to Australia to see him before he passed away but was denied.
+His daughter Sonya Bull said she tried desperately to get to Australia to see him before he passed away but was denied because of the Covid 19 travel restrictions, and despite there being grounds for entry for compassionate reasons.

 In a Facebook post, she wrote of her heartbreak, saying if a dying parent wasn't enough to get into Australia on compassionate grounds, what was?